OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 ```

 **Solutions:**
+- **Automatic Recovery**: Network errors are handled automatically - no manual intervention needed
+- The script will automatically retry on the next execution when connectivity is restored
-- Check internet connectivity
+- Check internet connectivity: `ping -c 3 api.openstreetmap.org`
 - Verify OSM API is operational: https://www.openstreetmap.org/api/status
-- The script implements automatic retry with exponential backoff
+- The script implements automatic retry with exponential backoff (5 attempts)
-- Wait for automatic retry or check firewall/DNS settings
+- **Note**: Network errors do NOT create a failed execution marker, allowing automatic recovery

 **2. Base Tables Missing**